 Explore positions and other volunteer opportunities on OSCARplus > Student Success Centre > Volunteer & Experience Building > Postings.

-Most of us have a mentor.
-Whether it is a family member, friend or a professional connection, mentors are the people in your lives who help you find direction and clarity.
+Most of us have a mentor, whether they’re a family member, friend or professional connection.
+Mentors are the people in our lives who help us find direction and clarity.
 There are many reasons to seek guidance from a mentor.
 For example, a mentor can help you:

-Did you know you can find a mentor on OSCARplus?
-To browse mentorship programs and opportunities, visit OSCARplus > Student Success Centre > Mentorship and Career Conversations.
+Participate in our formal mentoring program to connect with career professionals.
+To browse current mentorship programs and opportunities, visit OSCARplus > Student Success Centre > Mentorship and Career Conversations.

-Connect with professionals, set goals and gain feedback through MentorMatch, a six-month mentorship program that connects third-year BHSc (Honours) students with McMaster alumni and community partners.
-We recruit mentors from a variety of medical and health fields and match them with students who are striving towards similar career goals so you can ask questions, learn and reflect.
-Find more information and register on OSCARplus.
+MentorMatch: Connect with healthcare professionals, set goals and gain feedback through MentorMatch, a four-month mentorship program that connects third-year BHSc (Honours) students with McMaster alumni and community partners.

 Volunteering unites students and communities through a shared purpose.
 Getting involved through volunteering is a great way to gain valuable experience, develop transferrable skills and help organizations meet their goals and build better communities.